-There’s a lot of discussion about how Rockefellers and Rothschilds run the Illuminati, but in truth the trail into the oligarchy ruling the planet runs wider and deeper than two families.
+There’s a lot of discussion about how Rockefellers and Rothschilds run the Illuminati, but in truth the trail into the oligarchies ruling the planet runs wider and deeper than two families from two countries.
 There are many others jousting for a slice of the skim.
-The Duponts, certainly, but also the Mellons.
+Here in the USA, the Duponts, certainly quality, but also the Mellons.

 Among Mellon’s most notable accomplishments was the vast reduction of WWI debt owed by Germany and France, as well as the creation of the Bureau of Narcotics and Dangerous Drugs.
 He unleashed his nephew-in-law Harry J. Anslinger to foment a war on marijuana and jazz culture after the Bureau of Prohibition became obsolete.
 Creating a war on plants was Mellon’s solution for keeping his alcohol vice squad intact.

 President Franklin Roosevelt detested Mellon and launched an IRS investigation which determined he owed two million in back taxes, even though Mellon was the third largest tax payer behind Rockefeller and Ford.
 Rather than pay up, however, Mellon justified his reduced payment by explaining that as Secretary of the Treasury, he could set his own tax rate on himself according to what he felt he owed.
 The IRS dropped the case after Mellon’s death.